gdao-research/PureNumPy/README.md

   + SGDMomentum
   + RMSProp
   + Adam

+### How to Use
+- Image processing package contains functions, please check the code to understand how the related functions work.

+- Neural networks package is more object oriented and contains supportive objects.
+Check out [test_nn.py](./test_nn.py) to setup training process.

 This project is developed and managed during my PhD study at the [UNC Charlotte](https://www.uncc.edu/) in my spare time.